flowcean/flowcean/docs/getting_started/preparation.md

 ### Install on Windows

-Nowadays, Windows offers to options for development.
+Nowadays, Windows offers two options for development.
 First, you can use plain Windows, e.g., using the Powershell.
 Second, there is the Windows Subsystem for Linux (WSL), which uses an integrated virtual machine for linux.
 Although we would recommend going the second route, this might not be applicable for everyone.